 1. Track your Competition

-You not only need to know what’s going on with your own business, you need to know where you stand with your competition in the space.
+You not only need to know what’s going on with your own business, but you also need to know where you stand with your competition in the space.
 You can just as easily track them as you do yourself with the right searches set up.

 2. Time Management